 Our team specializes in POTS and dysautonomia.
 Your child will get the best possible care from us.

 We work with specialists including providers who focus on GI conditions, headaches and more to make sure we cover every aspect of your child’s health.
 Physical therapists and health psychologists may have roles in your child’s treatment as well.

 Help for you to help your child

 When you come to American Family Children’s Hospital in Madison, Wisconsin, your entire family – not just your child – receives first-class care.
 A Best Western PLUS InnTowner hotel, owned by UW Health, is located just blocks from the hospital.
 Also down the street is Madison’s Ronald McDonald House — a “home-away-from-home” for families so they can stay close to their hospitalized child at little or no cost.

-Many families can see a UW Health pediatric cardiologist in a location closer to home than Madison.
-Aside from American Family Children’s Hospital in Madison, UW Health pediatric cardiology clinics are in seven Wisconsin communities and Rockford, Illinois.
+Many families can see a UW Health Kids pediatric cardiologist in a location closer to home than Madison.
+Aside from American Family Children’s Hospital in Madison, UW Health Kids teams are located in pediatric cardiology clinics in seven Wisconsin communities and Rockford, Illinois.

 American Family Children's Hospital - Pediatric Cardiovascular Medicine